May 2025

 Close-up of a rose plant's leaves.
 The leaves exhibit discoloration and dark blotches, suggesting a fungal infection or disease.
 The leaves are a mix of dark reddish-brown and yellow-green hues, with the dark spots concentrated on some leaves more than others.
 The overall impression is one of plant distress.

-His small van could not tow our truck, so he relayed our truck's recovery.
-Our first tow took us to Scottish Corner, our second and final tow ended with our truck packed outside our farmhouse at 2:30am; the relay times were quick, and our drivers were of good character, TBH we were relived to be off the hard shoulder, then relieved to be returned, with our truck to the farmhouse; it was a very, very long day.
+He relayed the recovery of our truck because his little van was unable to tow it.
+Our initial tow led us to Scottish Corner, while our second and final tow concluded with our truck being packed outside our farmhouse at 2:30 a.m.
+The relay times were prompt, and our drivers were of commendable character.
+It was a very, very long day, and we were relieved to be off the hard shoulder.
+We were also relieved to be returned to the farmhouse with our truck.
 We grabbed a handful of items from the truck, entered the farmhouse and retired to bed, comforted by a warm electric blanket.

 5th

-Charlie had filled the truck with a full tank of diesel the day before, enabling us to leave Roberton for Cambridge early; passing through Bonnington Bridge, over Carter Bar into England, down the A68 to Scotch Corner, then along the A1 to Huntingdon, turning left towards Cambridge travelling east over A604.
+We left Roberton early for Cambridge because Charlie had loaded the truck with diesel the day before.
+We went through Bonnington Bridge, over Carter Bar into England, down the A68 to Scotch Corner, then along the A1 to Huntingdon, turning left towards Cambridge and heading east over the A604.

 Pint glass of amber-coloured beer.
 The glass is decorated with a stylised, abstract design in white.
 The background is blurry but suggests a pub or bar setting.
 The focus is sharply on the beer glass itself.